equalandoppositereaction/equalandoppositereaction.github.io/_posts/2026-03-29-Tiny_Dumbo.md

 _Learning rate throughout the runs._
 Note that so far aqua and pink has similar performance and learning rate per step, this will be relevent in the next part

-### A cool observation!
+### A Cool Observation!

 ![GPU memory utilized by every run](/assets/pictures/tiny_dumbo/tiny_dumbo_gpu.png){: width="800" }
 _GPU memory utilized by every run._

 Note that the run in Grey had the highest allocation of memory, then Pink and Aqua had the least out of the three.
-That means the machine could spent more time in computation during Grey's run compared to Aqua as it has to load the data less often.
-This is supported by the next image!
+That means the machine could spent more time in computation during Grey's run compared to Aqua as it has to fetch the data from the drive less often.
+This is also supported in next image!

 ![Disk IO during every run](/assets/pictures/tiny_dumbo/tiny_dumbo_disk.png){: width="800" }
 _Disk IO during every run._

-Even though the difference is almost neglegible (<3%>) Its had a significant effect on the total training run!
+Even though the difference is almost neglegible (<3%) Its had a significant effect on the total training run!
 Aqua, despite having a larger fcn_dim finished training on all the same parameters significantly faster!

 ## Outcome {#outcome}

 The expected outcome was for the model to produce gramatically correct coherent output.
-However, (maybe because of its small size) the final outputs were not coherent (at all) but somewhat gramatically ok-ish
+However, (maybe because of its small size) the final outputs were not coherent (at all) but somewhat gramatically mediocure.

-Example:
+**Example:**

 With prompt: "Once upon a"
 ```